Greg Ray: Downturn

-For 2000 Ray would continue to drive for Menard in the #1 Conseco/Quaker State/Menards Dallara-Oldsmobile Aurora scoring six poles in the series' nine races including the Indianapolis 500 where during the IRL's split with CART Chip Ganassi Racing, a CART team, entered a pair of cars for CART drivers Juan Pablo Montoya and Jimmy Vasser with Montoya starting second to Ray.
+For 2000, Ray would continue to drive for Menard in the No. 1 Conseco/Quaker State/Menards Dallara-Oldsmobile Aurora scoring six poles in the series' nine races including the Indianapolis 500 where during the IRL's split with CART Chip Ganassi Racing, a CART team, entered a pair of cars for CART drivers Juan Pablo Montoya and Jimmy Vasser with Montoya starting second to Ray.
 Because of this Ray and Montoya were the favorites to win.
-Ray would lead 26 of the first 66 laps before crashing on lap 67 and finishing in 33rd (last) place with Montoya leading 167 of the 200 laps on his way to an easy win.
+Ray would lead 26 of the first 66 laps before crashing on lap 67 and finishing in 33rd (last) place with Montoya leading 167 of the two-hundred laps on his way to an easy win.
 Ray would go on to win the Midas 500 Classic at Atlanta Motor Speedway.
-However, Ray would drop to 13th in points.
+However, Ray would drop to thirteenth in points.

-In 2001 Ray would continue to drive for Menard in the #2 Johns Manville/Menards Dallara-Oldsmobile Aurora.
+In 2001, Ray would continue to drive for Menard in the No. 2 Johns Manville/Menards Dallara-Oldsmobile Aurora.
 Ray continued to be an excellent qualifier with four poles in the series' first ten races but had trouble finishing races with a win at the zMax Atlanta 500 Classic at Atlanta Motor Speedway.
-Ray's relationship with Menard got even worse after the Indianapolis 500 where Ray qualified 2nd and would lead 40 laps before finishing 17th, 8 laps down.
+Ray's relationship with Menard got even worse after the Indianapolis 500 where Ray qualified second and would lead forty laps before finishing seventeenth, eight laps down.
 Ray split from Menard after the Belterra Resort Indy 300 at Kentucky Speedway while Ray's replacement, Jaques Lazier won in his second race in the car at the Delphi Indy 300 at Chicagoland Speedway.
-Ray would drive the season ending Chevy 500 at Texas Motor Speedway returning to A. J. Foyt's team in the #11 A. J. Foyt Racing Dallara-Nissan Infiniti where Ray would start 13th and finish 8th in his only other top 10 of the year besides his Atlanta win.
+Ray would drive the season ending Chevy 500 at Texas Motor Speedway returning to A. J. Foyt's team in the No. 11 A. J. Foyt Racing Dallara-Nissan Infiniti where Ray would start 13th and finish 8th in his only other top 10 of the year besides his Atlanta win.

-Starting off 2002 without a ride Ray was hired to drive the #11 Harrah's Dallara-Chevrolet for A. J. Foyt Enterprises in place of the injured Eliseo Salazar.
+Starting off 2002 without a ride, Ray was hired to drive the No. 11 Harrah's Dallara-Chevrolet for A. J. Foyt Enterprises in place of the injured Eliseo Salazar.
 Ray made his 2002 debut at the Indianapolis 500 starting 31st and crashing after 28 laps and finishing in 33rd, last, place again.
 Ray continued to drive Foyt's #11 (later #41 when Salazar returned) through the Gateway Indy 250 at Gateway International Speedway.
-Ray would then drive for Sam Schmidt Motorsports in the #20 Dallara-Chevrolet with sponsorship from Empress Casino and Young Chevrolet in the final two races of the season.
-Ray's best finish of 2002 was a 12th at the Boomtown 500 at Texas Motor Speedway in Foyt's #11 car.
+Ray would then drive for Sam Schmidt Motorsports in the No. 20 Dallara-Chevrolet with sponsorship from Empress Casino and Young Chevrolet in the final two races of the season.
+Ray's best finish of 2002 was a 12th at the Boomtown 500 at Texas Motor Speedway in Foyt's No. 11 car.
 This led to a 23rd-place finish in points.